The Rainbow Bridge ultimate photo guide

 When you reach the other side, return the dolly to the office.
 Bicycle traffic is strictly one-way.
 If you are going from Shibaura to Odaiba, take the south side.
 From Odaiba to Shibaura, take the north side.

-If you have the chance to walk along the Odaiba beach, do it!
+If you have the chance to walk along the nearby Odaiba beach, do it!
 That will give you another opportunity to get some shots of the bridge in its entirety.
 I’d suggest doing that at either sunset or night.

 Rainbow Bridge FAQ